20 Great Goat Fencing Ideas for Your Yard in 2020

 Conclusion

-2 thoughts on “20 Great Goat Fencing Ideas for Your Yard in 2020”
+2 thoughts on “25 Cheap Goat Fence Ideas for Your Yard”

 1. First off, goats are NOT grazers, therefore are NOT lawnmowers.
 They will eat grasses only when it is their ONLY option and they must be hungry to partake.
 Goats, like deer are browsers and as such their first and best choice for nutrition comes from leafy brush, trees even vines like poison ivy/oak and briers.
 So much false information in this article.
 Way to mislead folks.